patcon/can-ereg-api/README.md

 tentative user account, which is not yet verified.
 Behind the scenes, he then uses a simple postal API (like [Lob](https://lob.com/services/postcards/pricing) to send postcards to the registered address.
-The postcards include a code that can be used to activate the account on receipt in the mail.
+The postcards include a code that, on receipt in the mail, can be used to verify the account.
+This in effect activates is and marks it as being tied to a verified citizen.

 Now Bob can build services for fellow citizens that have high assurance of accounts being owned by citizens.
 These services can, with the